-So, once you have assembled all of your smoking equipment, you will have to soak your wood chips for about 20 – 30 minutes in a bowl with water.
-Give them a few stirs to make sure that all of the wood chips are soaked.
-Then go ahead and load them into the smoker box.
+So, once you have assembled all of your smoking equipment, soak your wood chips for about 20 – 30 minutes in a bowl with water.
+Then, go ahead and load them into the smoker box.
 Place the smoker box on one side of the grill and only turn on the burner directly underneath the smoker box.
 Let the grill warm up for about 15 minutes.
-Then you can set the fish, skin side down, on the opposite side of the grill.
+Next, you can set the fish, skin side down, on the opposite side of the grill.
 This is called indirect heating, and it will cook the fish without drying it out.
-Smoke for about 2 to 3 hours.
+Depending on the size of the fillets, smoke for about 1-2 hours.
 At this point the fish should have a nice, golden color to it.
 When the fish is done, remove from the grill and let cool.

 When ready to eat, garnish the fish dip with diced red onions, sliced pickled jalapeños, and chopped tomatoes.
 Serve with crackers or corn chips.
 Traditionally, you would be given saltines at a restaurant, but I love using seeded flat bread crackers or pita chips.
 To die for!